[note: I’ve been reading the German original]

-The story: Just prior to the outbreak of the first Opium War between Great Britain and the Empire of the Qing, German lutheran missionary KFAG boards a British ship and goes on a few trips around the shores of the Chinese Sea.
-Obviously, he intends to spread his religious belief among the Chinese population.
+The story: in the early 1830s, just prior to the outbreak of the first Opium War between Great Britain and the Qing Empire, German lutheran missionary Karl Friedrich August Gützlaff boards a British ship and goes on a few trips around the shores of China.